 Grayscale Images

 What happens if instead of simply representing each “pixel” of an image with black or white, we allow different “intensities of black” (shades of gray)?
 How would this image differ from a black and white image?
 To describe grayscale digital images, we permit light intensities to fall between the range of black (zero) and white (one), we can represent each pixel by a number between zero and one that is proportional to the “intensity” of black.
 For example, an intensity of 0.2 would be “darker” than an intensity of 0.8.
 Typically, each pixel is assigned a number between 0 and 255, where 0 represents the complete absence of light (black) and 255 represents complete saturation of light (white).
-In this case, there are 255 levels of increasing intensity of .
+In this case, there are 255 levels of increasing intensity of light.

 Technically...
 We need to increase the number of bits that are used to represent the intensity of a pixel.
 Instead of using only one bit we may now use 8 bits to define the intensity of a pixel.
 An 8-bit sequence ('11001001') can take on 256 different values.
 Therefore each pixel can take on 256 intensities if represented by an 8-bit sequence.
 What color would 0 refer to?
 What about 255?
 What about 100?